inmcm/kravatte/Readme.rst

 -----------

-Kravatte Wide Block Cipher mode is symmetric block cipher mode where the user can specify the size of the block, an arbitrary `tweak` value input, and arbitary secret key.
+Kravatte Wide Block Cipher mode is symmetric block cipher mode where the user can specify the size of the block, an arbitrary `tweak` value input, and arbitrary secret key.
 The `KravatteWBC` object, once initialized can encrypt/decrypt messages of the given block size (or smaller).
 KravatteWBC is splits messages into left and right components and uses a 4-stage Feistal sequence to encrypt/decrypt.